-In order for you to effectively integrate technology in early childhood education and develop ICT capability in the learning environment, it is essential to understand the key elements of learning theories that underpin the ICT supports learning.
-These include:
+In order for you to effectively integrate technology in early childhood education and develop ICT capability in the learning environment, it is essential to understand the key elements of learning theories that underpin the ICT support learning.

 - Social constructivism;

 Theorist such as Kennewell (2004) suggests that there are three types of knowledge – knowing that, knowing how and knowing why.
 Whereas ‘knowing that’ refers to factual knowledge, ‘knowing how’ refers to skills and the last one concerns the element of understanding of which there is a high emphasis on.

 He points out that all are essential and that all school curricula are based on them.
 As a result, as a teacher, your understanding of ICT integration should follow suit.